Rsync is a powerfull command line tool to copy/syncronize files and folders to local or remote hosts.

 1G back-2022-08-14

-Same as above except that this time the destination is a GNU/Linux server so the backup will be done over the network.
+Same as above, except that this time the destination is a GNU/Linux server and the backup will take place over the network.

 user@host:~$ rsync -av --delete --delete-excluded --exclude=/tmp --exclude=/proc --exclude=/sys --exclude=/dev --exclude=/mnt --exclude=/media --link-dest=/backup/current / user@192.168.1.100:/backup/back-$(date "+%Y-%m-%d")